Health and Wellbeing

 Becoming a Warm Space

-If you want to offer a Warm Space download a copy of the Warm Space Charter and the Warm Space Toolkit.
+If you want to offer a Warm Space download, or read online, the Warm Space Charter and the Warm Space Toolkit.

 The Charter will let people know what to expect when they step across the threshold of a Warm Space building; a guarantee of respect, dignity and warmth.